epsil/mdwiki/README.md

 | `/page/` | page |
 | `/anotherpage/` | anotherpage |

-Simply upload the wiki to a server, or serve it locally.
-To do the latter, run `npm run http`.
+Upload the wiki to a server of your choice, or serve it locally.
+To do the latter, do `npm run http`.

-One can also open `index.html` files directly from disk, although this only works in Firefox; other browsers require a HTTP server running.
+One can also open the `index.html` files directly from disk, without starting up an HTTP server first.
+However, this only works in Firefox; other browsers require a HTTP server running.

 Versioning
 ----------